 As the plot develops, you are pushing the knife, really pushing it into the fruit.
 You are going quite steady, through the seed.
 I feel a warmth from the skin of the keys.
 You can’t go through with it; you drop the handle and check my pulse.
 We loll around, considering things.
 We are two lopped halves of the edible.
 I felt like Whitman, licking tomato juice from the knife of the man who doesn’t exist.
 Who made you a man?
 You could just as easily have been a sunflower, boy.
 We loll around, considering things; we sway in the wind that doesn’t exist.
 I want to be as sure as the land.
 The land outside is an area, and the area is X, it doesn’t exist.

-who / that / it pleases to live
+who / that / it

 There are millions of infected tomatoes living right now on this planet.
 I find it triggering when someone pretends to count them.
 I set my alarm clock to March, knowing we’d even get back if we tried, if we were silent as we are.
 I cycled hard up the hill to meet this, dreaming the fruit upon my return.